hestia-owner-hl/website.hl/src/site/about/en/index.md

       organisations, including two early-stage tech startups.
     image: /assets/media/hl-aboutus-andreaskundig-c-teclaire-kuendig-c.jpg
     linkedin: https://www.linkedin.com/in/andreas-k%C3%BCndig-73b422b/
-contact_title: Contact us
-contact_project: Your project requires data analysis?
-contact_project_action: Click here.
-We might help!
-contact_project_channel: projects
-contact_sharer: You would like to share your data in a constructive way (without being cheated)
-contact_sharer_action: Check our running projects
-contact_sharer_url: /en/projects/
-contact_partner: You feel like you would be a valuable partner for HestiaLabs?
-contact_partner_action: Get in touch with Marie-Pierre
-contact_partner_channel: partners
-contact_media: Are you a journalist?
-contact_media_url: /en/media/
-contact_media_action: This page is just for you
-contact_other: Something else?
 contact_other_channel: info
-contact_other_action: Write us
 timeline_title: How it started — how it's going
 timeline_events:
   - name: 0482-05-26T23:25:52.000Z